bitcoin/bips/bips-ec-ops.md

 ## Why Are Only 33-byte Points Accepted?

-Accepting only 33-byte points simplified usage of these op codes.
+Accepting only 33-byte points simplifies usage of these opcodes.
 Otherwise, chained operations may require the tracking/offset of the parity bit.
-Additionally since the advent of 32-byte public keys for Taproot, many developer hours have been spent tracking down bugs related to the information lost of converting from 33 byte to 32 byte public keys.
+Additionally since the advent of 32-byte public keys for Taproot, many developer hours have been spent tracking down bugs related to the information lost when converting from 33-byte to 32-byte public keys.

 An op code to convert to a 32-byte public key `OP_EC_POINT_X_COORD` has been provided to facilitate checks against an expected Taproot public key.
 This is